Installing Docker and Docker Compose on Ubuntu (Using Docker’s Official Repository)

 Uninstall Old Packages

-Before installing Docker from the official repository, remove any old Docker- or container-related packages to prevent conflicts.
+Before installing Docker from the official repository, it’s a good idea to remove any old or conflicting packages that might be lingering from a previous setup.

 You can uninstall them all in one go with this loop: